 Having an American Thanksgiving while traveling is a challenge.
 Of course, classic turkey and stuffing is not typical Italian fare.
 Sacrificing an American holiday is tough, especially since you’re far away from home and longing for your loved ones to celebrate with.
 So, what can you do in Rome to feel more at home during Thanksgiving?
 Here’s your perfect guide to spending Thanksgiving in Rome.
 Everything you want to know, from where to eat to things to do.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 Traveling Rome and want to find your way around?
 We’ve got the job covered.
 On our local Rome tours, you can explore our favorite highlights, such as the Vatican and Colosseum with an expert guide, all while skipping the long lines.
 We want to help you navigate the Eternal City to make the most of your Italian getaway.

 How to Pack